Garage Door Springs – What are they? How to test them?

 A correctly tensioned garage door spring should hold the garage door in that position – the door should not go up or down.

-If the door goes up, as if to open, this is a clear sign that the garage door spring is over-tensioned (rare).
+If the door drops, as if to close, this is a clear sign that the garage door spring is under-tensioned.
+This is a common condition.
+If the door goes up, as if to open, this is a clear sign that the garage door spring is over-tensioned.
+This rarely occurs.

 The spring will need to be re-sprung accordingly.

 Can you re-tension a garage door spring yourself?